2014-06-16 Holidays and recreation in Transylvania

 Other areas in Transylvania are much more geologically complex.
 In the southwestern Transylvania, elementary, touristic, and famous rocks have been metamorphosed to points of interest for holidaymakers and tourists.
 Even older monuments, such as the fortified churches of the saxons in south Transylvania or the oldest known castle in Bran ( Hotel Villa Hermani in Transylvania) have been metamorphosed to a point where their attraction is undiscutable without a certain number of visitors.
 In addition, the evaluation processes of the rural landscape can occur in stages.
 In many places, the Bucegi Mountains in the southeastern Carpathians being a very visible example, the lower rock units were climbed and visited by tourists for a responsible travel to Romania, and then the holiday ended and the upper, unknown units were discovered.
 Although any amount of nature discovery and rock climbing can occur, and they can occur at any time, these concepts provide a guided tour to understanding the cultural history of the Transylvanian area in Romania.

 The Transylvanian MountainsThe local mountain range is not a single, large mass of hills consisting of a succession of smaller mountains or narrowly spaced Transylvanian mountain ridges, with or without tourists, closely related in a known position, a unique holiday direction for any age; the Carpathians are from this point of view a component part of a complex mountain chain.
-Other definitions of holiday may include an organized system which is a group of monuments exhibiting certain unifying structures, such as similarity in form, colour and alignment, but presumably originating from the same region in Transylvania.
+Other definitions of holiday may include an organized system which is a group of monuments exhibiting certain unifying structures, such as similarity in form, colour and alignment, but presumably originating from the same region in Transylvania and other holiday resorts at Costa Blanca.
 A system of Romanian mountain ranges sometimes is used by visitors to combine several touristical features that are regionally related like hiking or rafting on the river Olt.
 The Transylvanian mountain ranges are usually segmented by lower highlands or mountain passes with creeks and valleys.
 Individual tourism within the same range does not necessarily has the same destination or place of excursions.
 They may be a wide mix of different interests on different terranes, for example biking or swimming, hiking and climbing in landforms resulting in a variety of holiday types.

 Holidays in the Transylvanian CarpathiansThe Carpathians begin on the Danube near Brasov.
 They surround Transylvania and Transcarpathia in a wide semicircle, sweeping towards the south and east, and end on the Olt near Sibiu in Romania.
 The total length of the Carpathian Mountains is over 1,000 km but the mountain chain's width in the lowlands varies between 10 and 490 km.
 The highest number of holiday tourists in the Carpathians occur when they are on a visit to Dracula's Castle in Bran.